-While DIYers can obsess about caulking technique, the truth is that laying down the perfect bead will do little good if you don’t use right caulk for the job.
+While DIYers can obsess about caulking technique, the truth is that laying down the perfect bead will do little good if you don’t use the right caulk for the job.
+This viscous, waterproof paste is primarily used to seal joints where two surfaces meet (e.g., where the tub meets the wall) or to fill cracks (which commonly crop up in the shower floor) to keep out air, moisture, and dirt.

-In bathroom applications, the viscous, waterproof paste is primarily used to seal joints where two surfaces meet (e.g., where the tub meets the wall) or to fill cracks (which commonly crop up in the shower floor) to keep out air, moisture, and dirt.
-But to defend your shower or tub against these threats, the garden-variety latex caulk commonly used on drywall, window frames, and wooden doors simply won’t cut it.
+To defend your shower or tub against these threats, the garden-variety latex caulk commonly used on drywall, window frames, and wooden doors simply won’t cut it.
 The best caulk for the shower or tub has special properties that keep it pristine and structurally intact in the unique environment of the bathroom.
 Read on for aspects to consider when buying caulk for your bathroom project and see why we find the following products top-notch:

 Important Qualities in Caulk for Showers and Bathtubs

-Material matters.
 Caulk made of pure silicone or siliconized latex/acrylic (i.e., latex or acrylic caulk with added silicone) adheres well to common shower and tub materials, including porcelain, ceramic, stone, fiberglass, and glass.

 - Choose pure silicone for a more durable caulk job that you don’t intend to paint afterward.
 It’s more waterproof and flexible, so it better resists rot, rarely cracks with thermal expansion (when the shower or tub material expands or contracts with temperature changes), and lasts longer (40 or more years).
 However, it doesn’t take paint well and is about 10 percent more expensive than the alternative.